28 Dec Happy Birthday, Other Other Me

 “Yeah.”

 I had a long talk with the other me.
 We were very similar, but there were a couple of small differences.
 For example, his dad had a different name.
 They lived in a different town.
-And of course, there were no little blue flowers in the tunnel leading to the cave.
+And, of course, there were no little blue flowers in the tunnel leading to the cave.

 As the ray of light started to fade, I realized I’d been out for way too long.
 They were probably looking for me.
 But before I left, we decided on an experiment.
 I climbed up the side of the wall, and the other me did the same.
 I handed them the blue flower, and it crossed from this place to theirs.
 He got a hold of it, promising me he’d cherish it.

-Before I raced back to grandma’s place, I looked back a final time.
+Before I raced back to Grandma’s place, I looked back a final time.

-“Happy birthday, other me!”
+“Happy birthday, ‘other me!’”
 I called out.

-“Happy birthday, other other me!” he called back.
+“Happy birthday, other ‘other me!’” he called back.

 When I was 14, the illusion of the reflection above was broken.
-Other me was dressed in black, telling me he was there for his mom and grandmother’s funeral.
+“Other me” was dressed in black, telling me he was there for his mom and grandmother’s funeral.
 He didn’t stay long, but he wanted to see me before he left.
-After just a couple of minutes I was alone, staring at the shimmering ceiling.
+After just a couple of minutes, I was alone, staring at the shimmering ceiling.

 But time moves on.
 School turned to work, and work turned to career.
 And while I never had to wish for my dad to get a new job, or for my family to afford a car, or for the rain to stop hurting – my wants and wishes over the years changed as well.
-But I kept that silver cross around my neck as a reminder that those years had happened, and that I was lucky in a way I couldn’t imagine.
+But I kept that silver cross around my neck as a reminder that those years had happened, and that I was lucky in ways I couldn’t imagine.

 The year I turned 23, my mother passed away in a sudden accident.
 We had a brief ceremony with the closest members of the family, but she had asked in her will to be cremated and brought to her childhood home back in Chatter Blinds.
 My father, who survived the accident, was too hurt to go there himself.
-I was asked to go on my own – to fulfill her last wish.
+I was asked to go on my own, to fulfill her last wish.
 So I did.

 I drove up to Chatter Blinds, following the same roads we’d taken so many times before.
 Mom was resting in a simple metal urn beside me.
 It was a long and silent trip, and I kept the radio off.
 I wanted to think of all the times we’d driven there over the years, and what those trips used to sound like.

-I set her ashes free at the coast, as specified.
+I scattered her ashes free at the coast, as specified.
 While my grandmother had been buried, my mother had always been a bit more secular.
 But in death, they’d still wanted to be together, in a way.
 I didn’t understand it, but she’d never asked me to.

 I made my way down to the coastline, following the bottom of the cliffs.
 There was a bit of overgrowth, but I could see the entrance to the cave.
 I’d gotten quite a bit larger since last I’d been there, but I managed to squeeze through.
-For a brief moment I thought I might get stuck, but the opening widened as I got further in.
+For a brief moment, I thought I might get stuck, but the opening widened as I got further in.

-Coming back into that large spherical space, everything was as I remembered it – albeit a bit smaller.
-The cracks in the wall, the pool of water in the middle.
-And above; the floating reflection of another place.
+Coming back into that large spherical space, everything was as I remembered it, albeit a bit smaller–the cracks in the wall, the pool of water in the middle.
+And above, the floating reflection of another place.

-I wasn’t expecting to see someone up there, but I did.
-For some reason, even now, other me was waiting for me.
+For some reason, even now, my doppelganger was waiting for me.

 “Hey, me,” he said.
 “Haven’t seen you around.”